ROCm/ROCmValidationSuite/docs/ug1main.md

 BAR 5: Expansion ROM – This is required for the AMD Driver SW to access the GPU’s video-BIOS.
 This is currently fixed at 128KB.\n\n

-Refer to the ROCm Use of Advanced PCIe Features and Overview of How BAR Memory is Used In ROCm Enabled System web page for more information about how BAR memory is initialized by VDI and Radeon products.
-Iteration keys, i.e. count, wait and duration will be ignored.

 ### Module Specific Keys